Sony XBR65X930E 4K HDR Ultra HD TV Review

-The contrast range in this scene was excellent – revealing very good luminosity in the dark areas of the scene that had the outside light hitting certain areas of the interior, while still maintaining excellent shadow detail of the objects placed throughout the room that weren’t being illuminated with direct light from outdoors.
+The contrast range in this scene was excellent – revealing very good luminosity in the dark areas of the scene that had the outside light hitting certain areas of the interior, while still maintaining excellent shadow detail of the objects placed throughout the room that wasn’t being illuminated with direct light from outdoors.

 Furthermore, the peak brightness from the outside of the window had great brilliance without appearing washed out and allowed me to clearly see the outside landscape.

-The end result: the peak bright highlights and the dark areas of the image had excellent balance and demonstrated what a great HDR image should look like.
+The end result: the peak bright highlights and the dark areas of the image had an excellent balance and demonstrated what a great HDR image should look like.

 Color reproduction: Sony’s TRILUMINOS Display technology continues to do a great job in helping to render eye-catching color palettes on Sony’s top TV models.
 The X930E’s wide color gamut capability produced good color volume and was most evident in HDR content.
 For example, while viewing images with a wide range of colors, each color was presented with accurate and robust shading that appeared vibrant and natural while remaining distinct from one another.